quicwg/base-drafts/draft-ietf-quic-transport.md

-A token issued with NEW_TOKEN MUST NOT include information that would allow values to be linked by an observer to the connection on which it was issued, unless the values are encrypted.
-For example, it cannot include the previous connection ID or addressing information.
+A token issued with NEW_TOKEN MUST NOT include information that would allow values to be linked by an observer to the connection on which it was issued.
+For example, it cannot include the previous connection ID or addressing information, unless the values are encrypted.
 A server MUST ensure that every NEW_TOKEN frame it sends is unique across all clients, with the exception of those sent to repair losses of previously sent NEW_TOKEN frames.
 Information that allows the server to distinguish between tokens from Retry and NEW_TOKEN